Moonbear2001/Personal-Website/dev_notes.md

 NEXT SESSION

-- make a branch for production and a branch for dev
-- switch current changes to dev branch
+DONE make a branch for production and a branch for dev doneswitch current changes to dev branch

 - set up render and netlify to pull from dev branch

 - crop pictures so that they fit nicely